AmericanAirlines/AA-Mock-Engine/README.md

 ## Swagger
 Investigate the API using Swagger.
 Launch the application with `npm start` and then navigate to `/docs` to see full documentation for the app.

+To add new endpoints or modify existing ones, modify `api/swagger/swagger.yml` to map host to `localhost` and allow `http` traffic, then run `swagger project edit`.